photobooth-app/photobooth-app/README.md

 - Python 3.9 or later
 - Camera supported by one of the backends
+- Raspberry Pi Bullseye with libcamera stack for picamera modules
 - [photobooth installed](https://photoboothproject.github.io/)
 - [works probably best with 3d printed photobooth and parts listed in the BOM](https://github.com/mgrl/photobooth-3d)